paulfoley/Udacity_Nanodegree-Data_Analyst/Music-APIs/README.md

 Music is amazing.
 With the rise of the internet, there are a ton of sites that have an encyclopedia worth of music data, two of which are [MusicBrainz](https://musicbrainz.org/) and [AudioScrobbler](http://www.audioscrobbler.net/).

-These sites also have API's which allows us to connect and extract their music data.
+These sites also have API's which allow us to connect and extract their music data.

 ## Project Overview

-In this project, we'll be using the [MusicBrainz](https://musicbrainz.org/) and [AudioScrobbler](http://www.audioscrobbler.net/) API's to get info about our favorite artists and their albulms.
+In this project, we'll be using the [MusicBrainz](https://musicbrainz.org/) and [AudioScrobbler](http://www.audioscrobbler.net/) API's to get info about our favorite artists and their albums.

 ### MusicBrainz

-We'll be using the [MusicBrainz](https://musicbrainz.org/) to pull in data about an artist and output a .csv file of all their albulm titles.
+We'll be using the [MusicBrainz](https://musicbrainz.org/) to pull in data about an artist and output a .csv file of all their album titles.

 ### AudioScrobbler

-We'll be using the [AudioScrobbler](http://www.audioscrobbler.net/) to pull in data about an albulm and output the albulm description to a .txt file.
+We'll be using the [AudioScrobbler](http://www.audioscrobbler.net/) to pull in data about an album and output the album description to a .txt file.

 ## Getting Started